The walking track to Herjólfsdalur – The Valley of Magic

 Dramatic views

-Both paths go up the same cliffside.
+Both of these tracks go up to the same cliffside.
 The path on the left leads to a sudden and even more dramatic view.
 It ends rather abruptly at the top of the jagged cliffs on the eastern side of Herjólfsdalur.
 From the edge you look straight down into its intimidating depths.

 It’s incredibly beautiful.
 Although people who are prone to vertigo might not appreciate the views that much…